wasilak/grafana-datadog-datasource/README.md

-# wasilak-datadog-plugin
-## Grafana Data Source Plugin
+# Grafana Data Source Plugin for Datadog (metrics only)

 ## Getting started